Fearby.com

 fyi, Inside the white plug.

-I plugged in the Teslogic Splitter.
+I plugged in the Teslogic (Power) Splitter cable.

 Both ends of the plug were firmly connected and not stressed.

-I plugged in the Transmitter.
+I plugged in the Tesslogic Transmitter.

 This was plugged in easily.